christinali1017/CS-BASICS/multithreading.md

 Process and threads:

-A office word opened on your computer can be considered as a process.A error check can be considered as a thread.
+- A office word opened on your computer can be considered as a process.A error check can be considered as a thread.
+- Even when you do not create threads there is a main thread execute the program
+-